John Charvet

-John Charvet is a British political theorist, and Emeritus Professor at the London School of Economics.
-His interests are in political theory, contractarianism and international relations.
+John Charvet (1938-2024) was a British political theorist, and Emeritus Professor at the London School of Economics.
+His interests were in political theory, contractarianism and international relations.
+He wrote several books including The Nature and Limits of Human Equality and The Liberal Project and Human Rights: The Theory and Practice of a New World Order.

+Education

-Educated at Winchester College, he read economics at Corpus Christi College, Cambridge, achieving a 2:1 in 1960.
-He took a BPhil in Politics at Trinity College, Oxford in 1962, was appointed Lecturer at the LSE in 1965, and Reader in 1980.
+Charvet was privately educated at Winchester College, he read economics at the University of Cambridge where he was an undergraduate student of Corpus Christi College, Cambridge.
+He was awarded an upper second class degree in 1960.
+He was subsequently awarded a Bachelor of Philosophy (BPhil) in Politics at Trinity College, Oxford in 1962.

+Career and research

+Charvet was appointed Lecturer at the London School of Economics (LSE) in 1965, and Reader in 1980.
+His former doctoral students include Duncan Ivison.